studioember/billsio.app/README.md

 # Bills io

-The secure and private bill management build natively for iOS, iPadOS, and macOS.
+The secure and private bill management built natively for iOS, iPadOS, and macOS.

 ## Public TestFlight